What is Galvanized Piping?

-Typically leaks in galvanized plumbing systems are repaired when leaks occur, or due to the needed frequency of repairs that replacement is warranted.
+Typically, galvanized piping remedies are performed when leaks occur, or when to the needed frequency of repairs is great enough that replacement is warranted.
 Proper repair can be costly and invasive, requiring removal of wall and ceiling coverings to access the pipe where it passes through the structure of a building.
 Repair methods include epoxy lining the pipe, or replacing it with an acceptable replacement such as PEX, Copper, or CPVC.
 Currently PEX is the common material used as it is flexible and cost effective.

 A full replacement of the system is considered the proper fix.
 The cost to replace galvanized steel plumbing in the average house ranges between $1,500 and $15,000.